syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Find-and-Replace.md

 ## Find next and replace with formatted text

-The following code example illustrates how to replace the text extended to several paragraphs with particular text in the document:
+The following code example illustrates how to replace the text extended to several paragraphs with a particular text in the document.

 {% tabs %}